shipshapecode/website-nuxt/content/blog/posts/2022-05-19-five-tips-to-improve-your-terminal-experience.md

 [Starship](https://starship.rs/) is a cross-shell prompt that is blazing-fast, and infinitely customizable.
 It is built in Rust, which gives it best-in-class speed and safety, to make your prompt as quick and reliable as possible.
-Out of the box it shows you things like what git branch you are on, what version of node, Rust, etc you are using, how long commands took to run, and so much more!
+Out of the box it shows you pertinent information like what git branch you are on, what version of CLI tools you are running (e.g. node, Rust, etc), how long commands took to run, and so much more!

 # MonoLisa